foliant-docs/docs/src/config.md

 </jinja2>
 ```

 And that’s where `!project_path`, `!rel_path` modifiers come in really handy.
-Now you can refer to a file which is sitting in the project root, no matter where inside the src dir your current file is:
+Now you can refer to a file that is sitting in the project root, no matter where inside the src dir your current file is:

 ```html
 Here are the contents of this project’s config: